-Figure 5 Accuracy for trials with a correct answer available (FF and FN, and all gaze trials) in Experiment 2.
-Error bars are 95 percent confidence intervals.

-Children’s accuracy for trials with a correct answer possible (i.e., FF, FN, and all trials with gaze) was calculated using the same criteria as in Experiment 1 (Figure ).
+We again begin by analyzing children’s task accuracy for trials with a correct answer possible (i.e., FF, FN, and all trials with gaze), which we calculated using the same criteria as in Experiment 1 (Figure 5).
 Children sometimes put two items in the bucket, although they did so less frequently than in Experiment 1, perhaps because there were two objects available on every trial and it was thus less of a novelty (3-year-olds: 0.8% of trials; 4-year-olds: 0.4%).
 As in Experiment 1, the first item they placed in the bucket was coded as their response.

 To quantify the effects of familiarity, gaze, and age on accuracy, we fit the following mixed-effects logistic regression model: correct ~ trial type * gaze + age in months + (1| subject).
+Age did not significantly predict accuracy (β = 0.18, p = .12).
 Accuracy was significantly lower for NN (β = -2.27, p < .001) and FN trials (β = -2.23, p < .001) compared to FF trials, and trial type interacted with gaze condition such that accuracy was significantly higher in the gaze condition for NN (β = 3.41, p < .001) and FN trials (β = 1.12, p < .001).
-Age did not significantly predict accuracy (β = 0.18, p = .12).
+This last result is a useful check of our gaze manipulation; it suggests that children effectively made use of the social information that was present in the gaze condition.

-Information gathering and referential ambiguity Experiment 2 was designed to test whether different amounts of referential evidence elicit differential amounts of social information gathering.
-If so, this would suggest that young children are sensitive to graded evidence for a hypothesis (e.g., that this object is the “blicket”).
+Information seeking and referential ambiguity Experiment 2 was designed to test whether different amounts of referential evidence elicit differential amounts of social information seeking.
+If so, this would suggest that young children are sensitive to graded evidence for a hypothesis (e.g., that a certain object is the “blicket”).
 The amount of referential evidence was manipulated through the familiarity of objects presented (NN vs FN vs FF trials) and whether or not gaze was informative (gaze vs. no gaze).
-If children are sensitive to graded evidence, we might expect a pattern of looking that conforms to (NN > FN > FF) and (no gaze > gaze), with the possibility of an interaction between gaze condition and familiarity.
+If children are sensitive to graded evidence, we might expect a pattern of looking that conforms to the ordering NN > FN > FF and no gaze > gaze, with the possibility of an interaction between gaze condition and familiarity.

-Children’s patterns of looking based on familiarity and gaze condition are presented in .
+Children’s patterns of looking based on familiarity and gaze condition are presented in Figure 6.
 To quantify the main and interactive effects of familiarity, gaze condition, and age on children’s looking, we fit separate mixed-effects linear regression models for each phase (label, slide, planning, response) with the following structure: number of looks ~ familiarity * age in months * gaze + (1 | subject).